Court of Justice rules on the effect of community trademarks with a reputation

 The invention in this case concerned a process for extracting coffee from a coffee filter machine and the company had issued a number of prototype machines to consumers for testing.
 Those machines had been secured with special tamper-proof screws in order to deter the consumers from opening them, and the company had collected all the machines at the end of the test.
 Critically, however, it did not get them to sign binding confidentiality agreements, and the court ruled that the testing had disclosed the invention and invalidated the patent.

 It is perfectly possible to test an invention and still obtain a patent for it, but the exercise needs to be handled with care.
-While some people scorn confidentiality agreements as worthless, in this case they would have saved the day and would have been made the company a great deal of money.
+While some people scorn confidentiality agreements as worthless, in this case they would have saved the day and would have made the company a great deal of money.

 Nestec SA v Dualit Ltd